sonatype-nexus-community/community-project-template/CONTRIBUTING.md

 ## Engaging with this project

+TODO: Add links below to your repo's GitHub Issues and Discussions pages.

 Here are some important resources:
-- [GitHub Issues](./issues) - a place for bugs to be raised and feature requests made
+- [GitHub Issues](#) - a place for bugs to be raised and feature requests made
-- [GitHub Discussions](./discussions) - a place to discuss ideas or real-world usage
+- [GitHub Discussions](#) - a place to discuss ideas or real-world usage

 ## Develpoment Guidelines